FAQs

 • Next, an MPR audio engineer will make professional recordings of the Featured Artists' performances in MPR's Maud Moon Weyerhaeuser Studio and help them sound their best.
 The recordings will be played on-air on Classical MPR.

-• New this season: American Composers Forum is partnering with Classical MPR to adjudicate a Composer category.
-Young composers are invited to enter Minnesota Varsity by submitting the score of an original composition for a trio ensemble of flute, clarinet, and oboe or any other combination of those instruments including duet, or a work for unaccompanied solo instrument.
+• This is the third year American Composers Forum is partnering with Classical MPR to adjudicate a Composer category.
+Young composers are invited to enter Minnesota Varsity by submitting the score of an original composition for a trio ensemble of one piano, one clarinet, and one French horn, or any other combination of those instruments including duet, or a work for unaccompanied solo instrument.

 What Are This Year's Entry Categories?